Hello & welcome to all our Parents and Carers!

 We would like to share with you a link to an excellent resource on 'digital parenting'.
 This issue looks at the risks of taking a 'selfie', advice for parents on setting up controls for search engines and information about online bullying, stranger danger and in-app purchase.

 Occasionally parents report the discovery of head lice, please do not worry, it is quite common in primary schools.
 Once notified, we email an alert to all parents to check their child's head carefully, if we do this immediately, we have found that it does help to stop the infestation spreading.

 School meals are provided by Kirklees Council Catering Department & cooked fresh every day in the school kitchen.

 Paying for meals - Kirklees Catering use ParentPay, a secure on line payment method, for you to pay for school meals.
 You need a log in when you first set up ParentPay, which will be issued to you.
 Please contact Miss Rochford in the office for help and advice on ParentPay.
-Cash/cheques are NO LONGER an option for payment.

 If your child brings sandwiches, you will need to provide a sandwich box, which is clearly named.
 As you can imagine, many lunch boxes are identical and neither the children nor the staff know which is which!
 Please try and ensure that your child has a healthy selection in their lunchbox as we actively encourage healthy eating in school.

 Our cook, Mrs Dawson, makes wonderful meals, fresh every day and the children can choose a traditional meal OR use the jacket potato & pasta bar.
 This has proved to be very successful.
 Children select their meal daily on the classroom whiteboard, the order is then uploaded to the Kitchen.

 If your child has specific dietary requirements please contact us.